New Year, New Habits: 5 Tips for Great Teaching

-Reviewing the importance of active reading, effective note-taking, studying and completing homework in a timely manner will help students refocus on their academics in the new year.
+Reviewing the importance of active reading, effective note-taking, studying, and completing homework in a timely manner will help students refocus on their academics in the new year.
 Some students might not even know they need help in these areas.
 Often we give them homework or expect them to study without training them in how to do so effectively.
-A short January session on soft skills may be exactly what they need to improve their performance in 2017.
+A short January session on soft skills may be exactly what they need to improve their performance moving forward.

 Start note-taking for next year